DenverArtMuseum/her-brush/content/exhibition/introduction.md

 {{< q-figure id="2018-181-3" >}}

-This poetry slip (*tanzaku*) is a rare work, likely composed in Rengetsu’s 40s judging from the signature on the back, shown here.
+This poetry slip (*tanzaku*) is a rare work, likely composed in Rengetsu’s forties judging from the signature on the back, shown here.
 Her poem celebrates the New Year.
 It alludes to the practice of gathering pine saplings during the New Year festivities, symbolizing longevity.

 >On this first Day of The Year of the Rat,<br />
 >even the mist covering<br />